 - If you are preparing an NIH grant, be sure to look into the NIH RePORTER tool.
 NIH RePORTER can help you find investigators at UIC with awarded grants.
 The Matchmaker tool allows you to enter your research abstract to help you find similar projects, determine appropriate institutional centers (ICs) to submit proposals for your research, and connects you with Program Officials who can answer your questions about the grant submission and review process.
 Learn how to use this resource to find information to help target your application, find key contacts at NIH and in the grantee community,

 - Do you need some guidance on preparing a K Award application for the NIH or other career development award?
 Consider joining the weekly facilitated peer-to-peer support group for postdocs and junior faculty who are planning to submit NIH career (K) or other career development award grants, hosted by CCTS.
 Each group forms approximately 4 months prior to the following NIH K deadline (June/October/February).
-Dr. Kay Lund, Director of the NIH Division of Biomedical Research Workforce, gives some great tips in a 25-minute YouTube video, “Writing an Effective ‘K’ Application,” originally presented at the Fall 2020 NIH Virtual Seminar on Program Funding and Grants Administration.
+Check out these YouTube videos, “Understanding Career Development “K” Awards” and “Writing an Effective ‘K’ Application.”

 - The importance of using your mentoring team while preparing a grant cannot be overstated.
 Faculty members and other colleagues and postdocs in your department can help you find appropriate sources of funding, review your grant before you submit, and may be able to share examples of previously funded proposals.